ClarkMcGrew/root-simple-mcmc/README.md

 parameters by editing the source and recompiling (hey, it's test code).
 However, the associated TSimple<blah>.H classes are fairly well tested.

-TSimpleMCMC.H (and friends) -- This is the adaptive MCMC described above.
+- TSimpleMCMC.H (and friends) : This is the adaptive MCMC described above.
+It's the best tested class, and is my first choice when I'm looking at the behavior of an MCMC.
 An alternative for the proposal is provided by TProposeGibbsStep.h (the Gibbs step is not adaptive).

-TSimpleHMC.H (and friends) -- This is a "pure" Hamiltonian MC.
+- TSimpleHMC.H (and friends) : This is a "pure" Hamiltonian MC.
+It handles the relatively rare special case where you can write down the derivative of the likelihood, but for the right problem it converges much more quickly.

 TSimpleAHMC.H (and friends) -- This is an HMC implementation that uses an approximate version of the gradient.
 The gradient is estimated based on the accumulated covariance of the posterior.
+I avoid this because it's not faster than TSimpleMCMC, and doesn't seem to be as reliable.
+My feeling is that it makes to many approximations.

 BadGrad.C -- This is just a toy to see how accurately the gradient needs to be calculated.